andrewbackway/esphome-weather_bom/README.md

 ## ⚠️ Notes & Limitations

 - ⚙️ Requires **ESP-IDF** framework (not Arduino).
-- 🕒 Requires a valid `time:` platform for timestamps.
 - 🌧️ API is **unofficial** — schema changes may occur; the component is defensive.
 - 🧠 Update interval default is 5 minutes (300 s).
 - 📶 Keep requests modest to avoid server throttling.